-Note N - Asset Retirement Obligations
+Note O - Asset Retirement Obligations

 The Company recognizes a liability at fair value for legal obligations associated with the retirement of long-lived assets in the period in which they are incurred, or when sufficient information becomes available to reasonably estimate the fair value of such legal obligations.
 When the liability is initially recorded, asset retirement costs are capitalized by increasing the carrying amount of the related asset.
 The liability is accreted to its present value each period and the capitalized cost is depreciated over the useful life of the related asset.
 The fair value of the asset retirement obligation liability is measured using expected future cash flows discounted at credit-adjusted risk-free rates, historical information, and where available, quoted prices from outside contractors.
 The Company evaluates these assumptions underlying the asset retirement obligation liability on an annual basis or as frequently as needed.
-The Company recorded asset retirement obligations associated with the removal of asbestos and asbestos-containing material in its substations and electric equipment.
-At December 31, 2020, the liabilities for asset retirement obligations of the Company were \$1 million.
-At December 31, 2019, the liabilities for asset retirement obligations of the Company were \$3 million.
+The Company recorded asset retirement obligations associated with the removal of asbestos and asbestos-containing material in its electric equipment in 2021, which also included substations in 2020.
+At December 31, 2021 and 2020, the liabilities for asset retirement obligations of the Company were \$1 million.

 The Company includes in depreciation rates the estimated removal costs, less salvage, for utility plant assets.
 The amounts related to removal costs that are associated with asset retirement obligations are classified as an asset retirement liability.
 Pursuant to accounting rules for regulated operations, future removal costs that do not represent legal asset retirement obligations are recorded as regulatory liabilities.
 Accretion and depreciation expenses related to removal costs that represent legal asset retirement obligations are applied against the Company's regulatory liabilities.
 Asset retirement costs that are recoverable from customers are recorded as regulatory liabilities to reflect the timing difference between costs recovered through the rate-making process and recognition of costs.
-The related net regulatory liabilities recorded for the Company were \$158 million and \$146 million at December 31, 2020 and 2019, respectively.
+The related net regulatory liabilities recorded for the Company were \$166 million and \$158 million at December 31, 2021 and 2020, respectively.

-Note O - Related Party Transactions
+Note P - Related Party Transactions

 The NYSPSC generally requires that the Company and Con Edison's other subsidiaries be operated as separate entities.
 The Company and Con Edison's unregulated subsidiaries are required to have separate operating employees and operating officers of the Company may not be operating officers of Con Edison's unregulated subsidiaries.
 The Company may provide and receive administrative and other services to and from Con Edison and its subsidiaries only pursuant to cost allocation procedures approved by the NYSPSC and/or other regulatory authorities, as applicable.
 Transfers of assets between the Company and Con Edison or its other subsidiaries may be made only as approved by the NYSPSC.
 The debt of the Company is to be raised directly by the Company and not derived from Con Edison.
 Without the prior permission of the NYSPSC, the Company may not make loans to, guarantee the obligations of, or pledge assets as security for the indebtedness of Con Edison or its other subsidiaries.
 The NYSPSC limits the dividends that the Company may pay Con Edison.
-See "Common Stock" in Note C. As a result, substantially all of the net assets of O&R (\$807 million) at December 31, 2020 are considered restricted net assets.
+See "Common Stock" in Note C. As a result, substantially all of the net assets of O&R (\$888 million) at December 31, 2021 are considered restricted net assets.
 The NYSPSC may impose additional measures to separate, or "ring fence," the Company from Con Edison and its other subsidiaries.
 See "Rate Plans" in Note B.